Every NBA Team's Biggest Flaw as Training Camps Open

 Lineups that feature Leonard, OG Anunoby, Danny Green and Kyle Lowry with Ibaka or Pascal Siakam give off a cheat-code vibe.
 But rebounding during these stints could be an issue.
 Toronto struggled on the boards last year whenever Anunoby played the 4 or Ibaka manned the 5, according to Cleaning The Glass.

 Units with Siakam jumping center fared well, but most of those minutes came in tandem with Ibaka.
 The party changes when subbing him out for a wing like Anunoby or Leonard.
-That won't deter the Raptors from leaning into small-ball mismatches, as well it shouldn't.
+That won't deter the Raptors from leaning into small-ball mismatches.
 It will, however, be interesting to see what happens when they try to neutralize bigger squads with five-out hybrids.

 It's Probably Not the End of the World